 What you get when you spend more

-Once you move beyond basic maintenance into the £500+ per month range, you're paying for people who are actively working to make your website perform better for your business.
+Once you move beyond basic maintenance into the £500-plus per month range, you're paying for people who are actively working to make your website perform better for your business.
 This is where website management stops being an insurance policy and starts being a growth investment.

 Analytics and reporting should also be part of the package.
 Not a 40-page PDF full of vanity metrics that nobody reads, but a genuine conversation about what's working, what isn't, and what to do next.
 If your website management company sends you a report but never picks up the phone to discuss it, you should probably be asking why.